sunlightpolicy/opendatapoliciesstatic/_documents/san-jose-ca-2016-04-05.md

 Specifically, to the extent practicable, the City will strive to incorporate the following requirements into future information collection and creation efforts:

-Use machine-readable and open formats: The City should use machine-readable and open formats for information as it is collected or created.
+**Use machine-readable and open formats**: The City should use machine-readable and open formats for information as it is collected or created.
 While information should be collected electronically by default, machine-readable and open formats must also be used in conjunction with electronic, telephone, or paper-based information collection efforts to promote public accessibility.
 Departments should prioritize the use of open formats that are non-proprietary, publicly available, and that place no restrictions upon their use.

-Use data standards: Where common data standards are defined within and by the City the City should use such common data standards in the collection and creation of information to promote data interoperability and openness, regardless of format or purpose.
+**Use data standards**: Where common data standards are defined within and by the City the City should use such common data standards in the collection and creation of information to promote data interoperability and openness, regardless of format or purpose.

-Ensure information stewardship through the use of open licenses: The City should apply open licenses to information as it is collected or created to ensure that as data is made public, there are no restrictions on copying, publishing, distributing, transmitting, adapting, or otherwise using the information for non-commercial or commercial purposes.
+**Ensure information stewardship through the use of open licenses**: The City should apply open licenses to information as it is collected or created to ensure that as data is made public, there are no restrictions on copying, publishing, distributing, transmitting, adapting, or otherwise using the information for non-commercial or commercial purposes.
 When information is acquired or accessed by the City through performance of an agreement, the agreement’s provisions should reflect these objectives while recognizing that contractors may have proprietary interests in such information, and that protection of such information may be necessary to encourage qualified contractors to participate in and apply innovative concepts to the City’s programs.

-Ensure frequent updates: The City should provide updates to data hosted on the Open Data Portal to the extent that the data is regularly maintained or updated.
+**Ensure frequent updates**: The City should provide updates to data hosted on the Open Data Portal to the extent that the data is regularly maintained or updated.

-Metadata requirements: The City should provide the following metadata for all datasets hosted on the Open Data Portal:
+**Metadata requirements**: The City should provide the following metadata for all datasets hosted on the Open Data Portal:

-• Name of primary department responsible for maintaining the dataset
+- Name of primary department responsible for maintaining the dataset

-• Name of the dataset owner in the Department where the dataset originates
+- Name of the dataset owner in the Department where the dataset originates

-• Frequency of data refresh
+- Frequency of data refresh

-• Date and time of last refresh
+- Date and time of last refresh

-• Clear data labels and explanations for each data field
+- Clear data labels and explanations for each data field

-• Additional information as necessary
+- Additional information as necessary

 Data posted to the Open Data Portal will meet the following criteria:

-• Readable, indexable, and electronically searchable by commonly used Internet search applications.
+- Readable, indexable, and electronically searchable by commonly used Internet search applications.

-• Platform independent and machine readable.
+- Platform independent and machine readable.

-• Available to the public free of charge.
+- Available to the public free of charge.

-• Retains the data definitions and structure present when the data was compiled, if applicable.
+- Retains the data definitions and structure present when the data was compiled, if applicable.

-Prioritization for Posting to the Open Data Portal
+### Prioritization for Posting to the Open Data Portal

 Given that the City collects and manages a wide array of data, and that it will take time and resources for the publishing of datasets on the Open Data Portal, each City Council Appointee will establish an internal process to prioritize the posting of data within each Council Appointee’s purview to the Open Data Portal.
 Amongst other criteria, the prioritization process should take into account interest in particular data sets expressed by the City Council and the community, each Council Appointee’s perspective as to what degree the posting of data would improve transparency and public service delivery, the relative accuracy of datasets, and any technical challenges in the transmittal of data to the Open Data Portal.
 A final ranking list will be developed based on the evaluation of each dataset against the criteria, subject to modification in the applicable Council Appointee’s discretion to modify the ranking as conditions change.

-Status Updates on Open Data Posting
+### Status Updates on Open Data Posting

 The City Manager will issue an annual report to the City Council regarding the state of the Open Data Portal, including the number, quality, and description of datasets and visualizations posted.
 The City Manager will also maintain an up-to-date performance dashboard, on the Open Data Portal or other similarly accessible website, to monitor progress toward specified goals around transparency, accessibility, and usability of data.

-Technology Standards
+### Technology Standards

 New information systems will, to the extent practicable, have the ability to report data in a manner consistent with the open data standards outlined in the Open Data Standards section of this Policy.
 When updating existing legacy computer systems, the City will endeavor to ensure that such systems have the ability to report data in a way that meets the open data standards as outlined in the Open Data Standards section of this Policy, unless to do so would be impracticable, result in extraordinary cost, loss of operational efficiency, or would otherwise significantly impede normal business operations.

-Procurement Incentives for the Acquisition of New Systems
+### Procurement Incentives for the Acquisition of New Systems

 On a case by case basis, to facilitate the acquisition of computer systems that meet the Open Data Standards of this Policy, the evaluation criteria developed for procuring such system will incorporate additional consideration for meeting these standards.

-Terms of Use
+### Terms of Use

 Data made available on the Open Data Portal is provided only to promote the general welfare.
 The City is not assuming, nor is it imposing on its officers or employees, an obligation for breach of which it is liable in money damages to any person who claims that such breach caused injury.
 Data on the Open Data Portal is provided on an “as is” basis, and for informational purposes only.
 The City reserves the right to discontinue availability of content on the Open Data Portal at any time and for any reason.